StevenBlack/intl/readme.md

-If DefOLELCID is set to zero for a form or the main Visual FoxPro window, SYS(3004) determines the default Locale ID for ole Bound controls and ole Container controls placed on the Form or the main vfp window.
+If DefOLELCID is set to zero for a form or the main Visual FoxPro window, SYS(3004) determines the default Locale ID for ole Bound controls and ole Container controls placed on the Form or the main VFP window.

 Here is a listing of Locale Ids: